 Be flexible.
 If you are keen to get your child involved in modelling it will help to be open to a variety of work.
 TFP (trade for print) work, for instance, can be a good way to begin.
 It will give you a chance to see whether or not your child really enjoys modelling and will often result in some fantastic images either way, which can be treasured whatever you decide.
 The experience of TFP work offers an opportunity to increase your child’s confidence and may well lead to further modelling jobs.
 Most importantly it will help you to decide whether or not modelling suits your child.

+Be proactive.
 As the parent of an aspiring model you will need to be proactive on their behalf.
 After accepting any offer of representation be sure to keep any online profiles up to date with current images and a brief biography where possible.
 Collect references from any work taken and build on your child’s portfolio over time.